gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      duplicated packets.

    * Encryption in DTLS/SCTP is only applied to ULP data.
-For DTLS in SCTP all chunk type after the assocation has reached established state will be encrypted.
-This, makes protocol attacks harder as a third party attacker will have less insight into SCTP protocol state.
-Also protocol header information likes PPIDs will also be encrypted, which makes targeted attacks harder but also make management and debugging harder.
+For DTLS in SCTP all chunk type after the association has reached established state will be encrypted.
+This, makes protocol attacks harder as a third-party attacker will have less insight into SCTP protocol state.
+Also, protocol header information likes PPIDs will also be encrypted, which makes targeted attacks harder but also make management and debugging harder.